The Story of the Woodswomen

 There are many songs and stories about that time so long ago.
-Some say that the woodswomen never left and that it was the people who really changed.
-Over time, the townspeople forgot the woodland ways of old, and there were few left who could still sense the magic of the woods, and hear the whispers of the trees.
+Some say that the woodswomen never left and that it was in fact the people who really changed.
+Over time, the people left the woods, and instead of calling it home, as they once did, they began calling it the wild.
+The people become townspeople and their children grew up learning that the wild was a dangerous place full of dark and menacing creatures.
+Among the townspeople were few who could still hear the whispers of the trees.

-It is said that the woodswomen would stand at the edge of the woods, looking out over fields, towns and villages.
-Together they sang a song so sad, so grey, dark clouds filled the skies and drenched the earth with rain.
+It is said that the woodswomen used to stand at the edge of the woods, looking out over the fields, towns and villages.
+Together, they sang a song so sad, so grey, dark clouds filled the skies and drenched the earth with rain.
 Some of the townspeople felt a sorrow they could not explain and children cried without knowing why.
-The woodswomen’s tears fell upon the earth where the Great Mother took them with her loving hands and lay them gently down to rest.
+The woodswomen’s tears fell upon the earth and the Great Mother took them with her loving hands and laid them gently down to rest.

-Many things have been said about that time so long ago and we may never know the whole truth about what really happened to the woodswomen.
+Many things have been said about that time so long ago and we may never know the full story.

 What we do know, however, is that the woodswomen are returning.
-I have met them in the woods and heard stories from all over the world about the returning of the woodswomen.
+I have met them in the woods and heard stories from all over the world about the return of the woodswomen.

 And isn’t it an extraordinary thing that the woodswomen should return now – now when we need them most?

-We can help the woodswomen return to the woods by returning to our own roots, reawakening to the whispers of nature and remembering how to walk in tune with the woodland ways just like the woodswomen showed us a long time ago.
+We can help the woodswomen return to the woods by returning home to our own roots and remembering how to walk in tune with the woodland lore just like the woodswomen showed us a long time ago.

 There is an ancient path into the woods that we all know deep inside, although many have forgotten how to find it.